horikawa-t/MindCaptioning/code/README.md

 ## Text generation analysis
 - We implemented the text generation analysis using Python.
 - Results of feature decoding are required for generating descriptions from the brain.
-- **You can also use our method for reconstucting arbitrary word sequences from semantic features (e.g., "May the Force be with you.").
-See mcap_demo.ipynb for demo. **

 ### Setup
 - Run the following command to setup and activate the conda enviroment (named mcap_demo).